failmap/failmap/docs/source/topics/usage/scanning_policy.md

 **Endpoint discovery**

-Failmap tries to auto-discover endpoints for urls.
+Web Security Map tries to auto-discover endpoints for urls.
 A normal website today has about four endpoints:

 - One on IPv4, port 80 that redirects to port 443.
 Example: http://example.com
 - One on IPv4, port 443 that contains the website.
 Example: https://example.com
 - One on IPv6, port 80 that redirects to port 443.
 Example: http://example.com
 - One on IPv6, port 443 that contains the website.
 Example: https://example.com

-Since it's possible to host a website on any port, failmap also scans for the existence of websites on well known (official) alternative ports such as 8080.
+Since it's possible to host a website on any port, Web Security Map also scans for the existence of websites on well known (official) alternative ports such as 8080.

 The existence of an endpoint in itself is not rated.
 This is implicit: the more endpoints, the more risk.